dotnet/dotnet-docker/samples/dotnetapp/README.md

 # .NET Core Docker Sample

-This sample demonstrates how to build container images for .NET Core console apps, which are supported for Linux and Windows containers, and for x64, ARM32 and ARM64 architectures.
+This sample demonstrates how to build container images for .NET Core console apps.
+You can use this samples for Linux and Windows containers, and for x64, ARM32 and ARM64 architectures.

 The sample builds an application in a [.NET Core SDK container](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) and then copies the build result into a new image (the one you are building) based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-core-runtime/).
-You can test the built image locally or deploy it to a container registry.
+You can test the built image locally or deploy it to a [container registry](../push-image-to-acr.md).

 The instructions assume that you have cloned this repo, have [Docker](https://www.docker.com/products/docker) installed, and have a command prompt open within the `samples/dotnetapp` directory within the repo.

+## Try a pre-built version of the sample

 If want to skip to the final result, you can try a pre-built version with the following command: